vthivierge/vthivierge.github.io/_pages/about.md

 I am a Ph.D. candidate in economics and environmental science at UC Santa Barbara, and a <a href="https://ucigcc.org/people/#fellows">2022-2023 Dissertation Fellow</a> at the University of California Institute on Global Conflict and Cooperation. <b>I am on the 2022-2023 job market</b>.

 I broadly study the efficiency, effectiveness, and equity impacts of environmental policies for global and local air pollutants.
-My job market paper develops an empirical framework for estimating the allocative efficiency changes of the introduction of environmental markets, and applies it to landmark U.S. air pollution cap-and-trade markets.
+My [job market paper](https://vthivierge.github.io/files/efficiency.pdf) develops an empirical framework for estimating the allocative efficiency changes of environmental markets, and applies it to landmark U.S. air pollution cap-and-trade markets.

 Other ongoing projects examine the effectiveness of carbon tariffs in reducing carbon leakage, and the air pollution and health effects of the energy transition.